 - 15. Write or share about a time that you were in the wilderness or desert, either geographically or metaphorically? - 16.
 What did you notice?
 What did you learn? - 17.
 What have been the detours on your journeys? - 18.
-What have been the gifts of your own encounters with the wilderness?
+What have been the gifts you have found in the wilderness?